 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Theatrical productions by a repertory company organized for the summer season, especially at holiday resorts.‘after touring in summer stock, he began landing parts in television’count noun ‘a summer stock in the open grounds’as modifier ‘summer-stock Shakespeare’
+Theatrical productions by a repertory company organized for the summer season, especially at vacation resorts or in a suburban area.

 - ‘My dad died the day we were to begin rehearsals for a summer stock production of Equus, which was my first professional job.’

 - ‘During the late 1950s, Elder continued to learn the crafts of writing, acting, and producing for the stage and worked in summer stock and with a mobile acting company.’

 - ‘Obey's performing and choreographic credits extend not only to concert dance but also to Broadway musicals, films, television, summer stock and industrials, both in the U.S. and in Europe.’

 - ‘Smith wrote features for several newspapers and read plays for theater projects while she acted in summer stock productions.’

 - ‘I am here in Provincetown, Massachusetts for my annual summer stock run.’

 - ‘I did a lot of theatre in high school, as a member of drama class, the Thespians, and community theatre, plus I played summer stock the summers after junior and senior year.’

 - ‘And then we did summer stock together, the show-off and ‘Along 5th Avenue’ on Broadway.’